Andy-set-studio/typemate/README.md

 # TypeMate
 TypeMate is a little JavaScript module that fixes your typesetting woes automatically.
-Right now it only fixes widows, but the plan is to add more filters in the future that fix other typesetting issues such as line-length.
+Right now it only fixes orphans, but the plan is to add more filters in the future that fix other typesetting issues such as line-length.

 ## Getting started